blakemcbride/Stack360-Frontend/README.md

 Comprehensive Business Process Software for Service-oriented Organizations.

+****This repository contains a snapshot of the source code as it existed on May 7, 2024 (excluding customer-specific code).
+A book detailing the system's internals has also been published on Amazon.
+Since that date, the system has undergone many enhancements and is in production use on a daily basis.
+However, due to lower-than-anticipated interest in the open-source code, a decision has been made, at least for the time being, not to update this repository.
+Please feel free to contact me if you would like the latest version of the system or require support.**

-We're excited to share Stack360, our robust web-based business process software!
-Stack360 has been a reliable solution in production for over a decade, offering a suite of integrated functions tailored for service-oriented organizations.
-This comprehensive system streamlines various business operations, including:
+We are pleased to introduce Stack360, our robust web-based business process software.
+Stack360 has been a trusted solution in production for over a decade, providing a suite of integrated functions specifically designed for service-oriented organizations.
+This comprehensive system optimizes various business operations, including:

-* Applicant Tracking: Automate your hiring process.
+* Applicant Tracking: Automate your recruitment process.
-* HR (Human Resources Management): Efficiently manage your workforce.
+* Human Resources Management: Effectively manage your workforce.
-* Project Management: Keep your projects on track and within budget.
+* Project Management: Ensure your projects remain on schedule and within budget.
-* Worker Time Tracking: Worker time flows to payroll and client billing.
+* Worker Time Tracking: Seamlessly integrate worker hours with payroll and client billing.
-* CRM (Customer Relationship Management): Manage sales prospects and clients.
+* Customer Relationship Management: Oversee sales prospects and client relationships.
-* Client Invoicing: Streamline client billing.
+* Client Invoicing: Optimize the client billing process.
-* Employee Benefit Administration: Manage employee health benefits, insurance, time off, etc.
+* Employee Benefit Administration: Administer employee health benefits, insurance, time-off, and more.
-* and a lot more...
+* And much more...

 Stack360 is also described at [Stack360.io](https://stack360.io)